yushilinGithub/wrongMarkDetection/README.md

-# wrongMarkDetection object detection with transformers
+# object detection with transformers